RHCSA/RHCSA.github.io/contents/09- Manage security/05- List and identify SELinux file and process context.md

+## 05- List and identify SELinux file and process context:

 ### **RHCSA Exam Topic: List and Identify SELinux File and Process Contexts**

 In the RHCSA exam, understanding how to **list and identify SELinux file and process contexts** is crucial for securing and troubleshooting a system that uses SELinux, especially on **RHEL 9**.